npm-simplified/simplified/docs/content-type.md

 -- (string) `archiveDescription`

 Optional.
-The content type's archive description.
+The content type's custom archive description.

 -- (string) `archiveSlug`

 Required.
-Use to construct the readable link which points to the content type's archive page.
+Use to construct the public archive route which handles the display of content listing.

 -- (int) `itemsPerPage`

 Required.
-The number of contents to display per page.
+The number of contents to display per page on public archive page.

 -- (array) `parents`

 An array of other content type slug where the content type is a descendant of.
+Usually use in content type of type group.

 -- (object) `fields`

 Optional.
-An object that defines the content type's content table structure.
+An object that defines the table structure of the contents of the content type.

 #### @returns:
-Returns true on success or error object on failure.
+Returns true on success or error on failure.

 #### Usage:
 ~~~~